action

 protected toggleTheme(force?: ThemeName): void {

-this.apollo.dispatch(new ToggleThemeAction(force)).subscribe({
+this.actions.dispatch(new ToggleThemeAction(force)).subscribe({

 next: () => console.log('Theme toggle succeeded'),